-Kidney cancer, also called renal cancer, is a disease in which kidney cells become malignant (cancerous) and grow out of control, forming a tumor.
+Kidney cancer begins in the kidneys.
 Your kidneys are two bean-shaped organs, each about the size of your fist.
 They're located behind your abdominal organs, with one kidney on each side of your spine.

-Almost all kidney cancers first appear in the lining of tiny tubes in the kidney.
-This type of kidney cancer is called renal cell carcinoma.
+In adults, renal cell carcinoma is the most common type of kidney cancer — about 90 percent of cancerous tumors.
 Other less common types of kidney cancer can occur.
 Young children are more likely to develop a kind of kidney cancer called Wilms' tumor.

-In most cases, Kidney cancer rarely causes signs or symptoms in its early stages.
+Kidney cancer rarely causes signs or symptoms in its early stages.
+And currently there are no routine tests used to screen for kidney cancer in the absence of symptoms.
 In the later stages, kidney cancer signs and symptoms may include:

 - Blood in your urine, which may appear pink, red or cola colored